IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

   - destroy [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) : `pnpm run destroy`

+  - clean build artifacts : `pnpm run clean`

+    This interactive script will only remove the build artifacts.
+It will not remove the `node_modules` directory.

+  - clean every generated / downloaded artifact : `pnpm run distclean`

+    This interactive  script will remove the `node_modules`/`.pnpm-store` directories and all build artifacts.

+    _Directory `wp-env-home` is managed by `wp-env`.
+Execute `pnpm destroy` before executing `pnpm run distclean`_

   - watch and build js/css : `pnpm run dev`

     This command will watch the js/css sources and rebuild them on changes.
 Perfect when you working on just JS/CSS sources.